 There were two key issues before the Court in this case - (1) Whether the State of Mysore can categorise backward classes into "backward classes" and "more backward classes"?
 (2) Keeping in mind the constitutional provisions under Articles 14, 15 and 29(2), was the State authorised to reserve such a large proportion of seats in educational institutions?
-The Petitioners argued that it was first necessary for the State to appoint a commission which would make its report recommending steps to be undertaken to improve the condition of Backward classes.
-On this question of competence of the State to issue the order under Article 15(4), it was observed that while it is true that the Constitution contemplated appointment of a Commission on whose report and recommendations, such a Commission was to be of assistance to authorities concerned to take adequate measures for the advancement of Backward Classes.
+The Petitioners argued that it was first necessary for the State to appoint a Commission, as contemplated by the Constitution, which would make its report recommending steps to be undertaken to improve the condition of Backward classes.
+The Court observed that while that was true, it would be wrong to assume that the appointment of the Commission was a condition precedent to any action under Article 15(4).
+Article 15(4) empowers the State to enact special provisions in the form of reservation orders, and such provisions can be made by an executive order as well.
+On the issue of sub-categorisation of backward classes, the Court noted that Article 15(4) applies to 'classes of citizens' and not castes of citizens, and class shows division of society according to status, rank, or caste.
+The Government Order clearly stated that the only practicable method of classifying Backward Classes was based on castes, which the Court relied on to state that the classification of "backward" and "more backward" classes could not be permissible under Article 15(4).
+While there is no hard and fast rule, and it is for the State to consider and decide the test applied in determining backwardness consistent with the requirements of Article 15(4), introducing two categories was not within the scope of the provision.

-However, it would be fallacious to assume that the appointment of the Commission was a condition precedent to any action under Article 15(4).
-Article 15(4) is held to empower the State to enact reservation orders.
-Also, when Article 15(4) contemplates that the State can enact special provisions, such provisions can be made by an executive order as well.
-The Court noted that it has to be ascertained whether the State has validly determined who should be included in those Backward Classes.
-In engaging with this question, the Court noted that Article 15(4) applies to 'classes of citizens' and not castes of citizens, and class shows division of society according to status, rank or caste.
-The order clearly stated that the only practicable method of classifying Backward Classes was based on castes, and the Court referenced this to note that there was no basis for classification of backward and more backward classes barring the basis of caste.
-Considering this, social backwardness of communities to whom the benefit of reservation was extended under the order could not be permissible under Article 15(4).
-The Court stated that there was no hard and fast rule, and it is for the State to consider and decide the test applied in determining backwardness consistent with the requirements of Article 15(4).
-It was therefore noted that the subclassification made by the order was not permissible under Article 15(4) which is made for really backward classes and in introducing two categories was not within the scope of Article 15(4).
 The last issue that was dealt with by the Court was whether a significant proportion of 68% of the seats could be reserved in educational institutions.
-The Court was reluctant to provide a rigid or definite standard in legislating a provision and expressed that generally, a special provision ought to be less than 50% and how much less would be dependent on prevailing circumstances.
+The Court was reluctant to provide a rigid or definite cap but observed that generally, a special provision should be less than 50% and how much less would be dependent on prevailing circumstances.
 The reservation of 68% was held to be inconsistent with Article 15(4).